-FIU's Office of Equal Opportunity Program and Diversity (EOPD) is the primary University unit responsible for assisting with the coordination of reasonable and appropriate accommodations for employees with documented disabilities.
-DEM works in partnership with the EOPD to reasonably accommodate any requests for assistance during an emergency and provides information and support to the EOPD prior to any emergencies.
+FIU's Inclusion Diversity Equity and Access (IDEA) is the primary University unit responsible for support of diversity as it relates to gender, socioeconomic status, gender identity, race, ethnicity, physical and mental ability, nationality, military status, sexual orientation, spirituality and cultural identity and assisting with the coordination of reasonable and appropriate accommodations for employees.
+DEM works in partnership with IDEA to reasonably accommodate any requests for assistance during an emergency and provides information and support to IDEA prior to any emergencies.